GENIVI/rvi_sota_server/docs/wiki/Home.md

 See [docs/docker-launcher.md](https://github.com/advancedtelematic/sota-server/master/docs/docker-launcher.md) for deploying developement or production systems with Docker Launcher

+## Building Locally

+For local development, the following prerequisites are required:

+1) Java 8
+2) mysql (with appropriate databases created)

+The other dependencies are managed using Scala's `sbt`.
+If you have sbt installed then use it, otherwise the `./sbt` script in the root of the project will bootstrap everything you need beyond Java 8.

+To check the version of java installed, run:

+    # java -version
+    java version "1.8.0_45"
+    Java(TM) SE Runtime Environment (build 1.8.0_45-b14)
+    Java HotSpot(TM) 64-Bit Server VM (build 25.45-b02, mixed mode)

+For development, a local MariaDB install is required.
+Create a two databases called 'sota_core' and 'sota_resolver':

+    mysql -u root -p
+    CREATE DATABASE sota_core;
+    CREATE DATABASE sota_resolver;
+    CREATE USER 'sota'@'localhost' IDENTIFIED BY 's0ta';
+    GRANT ALL PRIVILEGES ON sota_core . * TO 'sota'@'localhost';
+    GRANT ALL PRIVILEGES ON sota_resolver . * TO 'sota'@'localhost';
+    FLUSH PRIVILEGES;

+To update the database schema, run:

+    CORE_DB_URL=jdbc:mysql://localhost:3306/sota_core sbt core/flywayMigrate
+    CORE_DB_URL=jdbc:mysql://localhost:3306/sota_resolver sbt core/flywayMigrate

+This will apply any new migrations in src/main/resources/db/migration, and keep your existing data.

+If you are using an encrypted home directory, you may get the following error when attempting a build.
+This is because scala/sbt tends to create long file names, and these get expanded even further by ecryptfs.

+    [error] File name too long
+    [error] one error found
+    [error] (core/compile:compileIncremental) Compilation failed
+    [error] Total time: 9 s, completed Jul 24, 2015 9:10:13 AM

+The solution is to point the build directories to somewhere outside ecryptfs:

+    sudo mkdir /var/sota-build
+    sudo chown `whoami` /var/sota-build/
+    mkdir /var/sota-build/core-target
+    mkdir /var/sota-build/resolver-target
+    mkdir /var/sota-build/webserver-target
+    rm -r core/target/
+    rm -r external-resolver/target
+    rm -r web-server/target
+    ln -s /var/sota-build/core-target/ core/target
+    ln -s /var/sota-build/resolver-target external-resolver/target
+    ln -s /var/sota-build/webserver-target/ web-server/target

+Once flywayMigrate has run, open three consoles and run:

+    sbt core/run
+    sbt resolver/run
+    CORE_HOST=localhost RESOLVER_HOST=localhost sbt webserver/run

+Now open [localhost:9000](http://localhost:9000/) in a browser.

 ## Contributing

 This project is developed entirely in the open, on public mailing lists and with public code reviews.
 To participate in development discussions, please subscribe to the [automotive-eg-rvi](https://lists.linuxfoundation.org/mailman/listinfo/automotive-eg-rvi) mailing list, or join the #automotive channel on Freenode.
 Code is reviewed on [gerrit](https://gerrithub.io).
 Development is planned and issues are tracked in [JIRA](https://www.atlassian.com/software/jira).